hadley/adv-r/Functions.md

 }
 ```

 because the force function is just defined as `force <- function(x) x`.
-However, using this function serves as a clear indication that you're forcing evaluation, rather than having accidentally typed `x`.
+However, using this function indicates clearly that you're forcing evaluation, not that you've accidentally typed `x`.

 Default arguments are evaluated inside the function.
 This means that if the expression depends on the current environment the results will be different depending on whether you use the default value or explicitly provide it.